Description

 Northeastern University

-John Basl is Associate Professor of Philosophy at Northeastern University, the College of Social Sciences and Humanities Dean's Leadership Fellow for AI & Data Ethics, and an Associate Director of the Northeastern Ethics Institute where he leads AI & Data Ethics Initiatives.
+Bio: John Basl is an Associate Professor of Philosophy at Northeastern University, the College of Social Sciences and Humanities Dean's Leadership Fellow for AI & Data Ethics, and an Associate Director of the Northeastern Ethics Institute where he leads AI & Data Ethics Initiatives.
 He works in and teaches AI ethics and moral philosophy.
 He is ethics co-lead of the National Internet Observatory and co-lead of the AI + Data Ethics Summer Graduate Training Program (AIDE Summer).

 Keynote & Panelist: Dr. Juniper Lovato